Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/Ranorex.md

 The following fields can be specified on this screen:

-- **Result Path** -- This is the folder where the results of Ranorex tests will be stored.
+- **Result Path**: This is the folder where the results of Ranorex tests will be stored.
 The currently logged-in user needs to have Read/Write permissions over this folder.
-- **Trace Logging** -- When selected, this will log additional trace and debugging information to the Windows Event Log.
+- **Trace Logging**: When selected, this will log additional trace and debugging information to the Windows Event Log.
 This should not be selected in a production environment.

 ## Setting up the Automated Test Cases
 This section describes the process for setting up a test case in Spira for automation and linking it to an automated Ranorex test script.